Farrhann03/Git-command-step.by.step/README.md

 \*Compare changes and do a pull request for example select the base and compare - for example to update, use the main as base and compare to the your branch
 ![comparing to pull](/images/pulling%20request%20on%20github3.png?raw=true "comparing to pull")

+Steps - to update your local machine from the github repo

+- Do a "git fetch" to check the status of any updates
+- Do a "git pull" to pull the updates to your local machine